Census Dots

 Native American/Other

-Of the 776 places in North Carolina, New Bern is the 32nd most populous.
+New Bern is ranked the 33rd most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Bern was ranked the 32nd most populous place in the 2020 Census.

 New Bern's White Population